T

 Hogmanay

-Edinburgh's world-famous New Year's Eve street party and celebrations, including concerts and fireworks.
+Edinburgh's world-famous New Year's Eve street party and celebrations, often including concerts and fireworks.

 Insider timing tips

-• While summer offers the best weather, be prepared for 'four seasons in one day' – pack layers and waterproofs even in July and August.
+• While summer generally offers the best weather, the coastal location means temperatures rarely become uncomfortably hot, even in July and August.

 Ready to plan your Edinburgh trip?